Healthcare Call Centers Help Bring Care to the Medically Underserved

 A recent study done by Harvard suggests that hospitals located in low-income areas are more likely to be penalized due to Medicare and Medicaid’s survey-based reimbursement programs.
 Patients are asked to provide information about their health care experience via the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
 Unacceptable survey outcomes can result in hospitals losing some reimbursements.

-Healthcare call centers play a critical role in patient satisfaction surveys, because they function as a virtual lobby for a hospital and are often the first point of contact with a patient.
+Healthcare call centers have an impact on patient satisfaction survey results, because they function as a virtual lobby for a hospital and are often the first point of contact with a patient.
 The patient’s experience with coordinating their care via call center agents can affect their feedback on the survey.

 Studies have indicated that a post-discharge call program can help hospitals reduce their readmission rate.
 IPC Healthcare (IPC) tested the effect of post-discharge calls on readmission rates from October 2010 through September 2011.
 The IPC call center contacted 350,000 discharged patients to check symptoms, review medications and treatment plans, and remind patients of follow-up appointments.
 Thirty percent of patients were successfully contacted and it was estimated that the program prevented 1,782 avoidable readmissions over the course of that year.